-- While the Drug & Alcohol Abuse Prevention Program is made available during the Fall and Spring Orientations, there is a less systematic manner in which to ensure transfer students and students participating in the accelerated programs (which take place on the weekend) receive the required materials and are made aware of the available resources. - Distribution to students in the accelerated science program could potentially be enhanced by making the AOD part of the syllabus distributed at the beginning of each course. - Distribution to transfer students could potentially be enhanced by making the AOD part of the matriculation process for each student and not relying solely on the annual notification and traditional orientation process. - Drugs - Currently, SCU's AOD does not specifically address substances such as study drugs, (i.e. Xanax, Adderall) spice, K2, bath salts, poppers, etc. - It is recommended that a more comprehensive assessment program be developed to monitor the potential usage of such substances and to ensure that University policies are clear regarding the consequences for using these substances, relevant health hazards, and manners in which to appropriate seek counseling/treatment.
-This program would be especially relevant to the potential use of study drugs given the academic intensity of some of the programs offered by SCU.
+While the Drug & Alcohol Abuse Prevention Program is made available during the Fall and Spring Orientations, there is a less systematic manner in which to ensure students participating in the accelerated programs (which take place on the weekend) receive the required materials and are made aware of the available resources.

+Distribution to students in the accelerated science program could potentially be enhanced by making the AOD part of the syllabus distributed at the beginning of each course.